R0mb0/Social-Network-Analysis-project/README.md

 # Social Network Analysis Project
 ## Target
 The target is analyze the network of sanitaries structures of Ascoli Picieno province that provide psychiatric assistance services.
-The Bonds, scaled and not oriented, show that linked structures have shared a certain number of patiente (the number is expressed from the weight).
+The bonds, scaled and not oriented, show that linked structures have shared a certain number of patiente (the number is expressed from the weight).
-The Goal is to determinate if the network agree with :
+The goal is to determinate if the network agree with :
 * A widespread organization, where there aren't many inequality between nodes centrality.
 * A Centralized organization, where many nodes coordinates the services.
 * A Integrated organizazion, where there are nodes groups that works hard inside them.